hoa-archive/readme-template/readme-template.md

 <!--- Contact Section --->

 ## Contact
-Provide links to your socials and repo
+Use this section to provide links to socials and repo.
-Name
-* link to socials
+* Twitter
-* link to email etc
-* link to project repo
+* GitHub repo
+* Email

 <!--- Acknowledgements Section --->

 ## Acknowledgements
-This section is to provide credit to the resources or people that helped in the development of this project.
+Use this section to give credit to the resources or people that helped in the development of this project.
+Mention what was influenced, inspired, sourced:
 List the people who've inspired or influenced this project
-* links to their socials or repos

-List the resources that provided information or inspiration
-* links to the pages

-Mention what you changed/added/improved
+* Inspiration from A
+* Influence from B
-* changed xyz from [link here]
+* Source from C
-* improved ui of [link here]

 <p align="right">(<a href="#top-of-page">Back to Top</a>)</p>